khulnasoft-lab/design.khulnasoft.com/contents/components/sorting.md

 ## Demo

-TODO: Add in the example sort component.
+Todo: Add in the example sort component.

 ## Design specifications

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

-TODO: Add in a link to the measure spec.
+Todo: Add in a link to the measure spec.